Created by Raymond Chandler

 - Only to Sleep (2018; by Lawrence Osborne) | Buy this book | Kindle it!

 Raymond Chandler, Ltd. struck again, perhaps with an eye to the copyright expiry date, but the big question was: “Who the fuck is Lawrence Osborne?”
-It turned out he was a very good writer who actually turned in arguably the best non-Chandler Marlowe ever, positing him a cranky old man living in Mexico, still not ready to go into that good night.
+It turned out he was a very good writer most of us had never heard of who actually turned in arguably the best non-Chandler Marlowe ever, positing him as a cranky but entirely credible old man living in Mexico, still not ready to go into that good night.